MislavJaksic/Knowledge-Repository/Thinking/Writing/DungeonWorld/README.md

 #### Moves

+You make a move when:
+* When everyone looks to you to find out what happens
+* When the players give you a golden opportunity
+* When they roll a 6-

+Make a soft move when players are just looking at you to find out what happens, otherwise make a hard move.
+Hard moves have immediate and irrevocable consequences.
+Soft moves not all bad: offer an opportunity with cost, show signs of an approaching threat, ...
+A soft move ignored can become a hard move.
+When you can make a hard move, you can opt to use a soft one instead.

+Make it a real thing that happens to them.
+Always follow up a move with: what do you do?
+Make your moves snowball.

+Moves:
 * Use a monster, danger, or location move
 * Reveal an unwelcome truth
+    * Reveal to the players just how much trouble they’re in
 * Show signs of an approaching threat
+    * Show them that something’s going to happen unless they do something about it
 * Deal damage
 * Use up them resources
+    * It doesen't have to be permanent: a sword could be flung away not shattered
 * Turn their move back on them
 * Separate them
 * Give an opportunity that fits a class' abilities